durdina/s3-dist-reader/README.md

 S3 does not provide key locking nor it provides strong consistency over key values.
-Therefore a common technique to create 'lock files' does not work and mutual exclusion of mutliple instances trying to access single file must be carried out externally.
+Therefore a common technique to create 'lock files' does not work and mutual exclusion of multiple instances trying to access single file must be carried out externally.
 Such an external store can be a relational database or any datastore with strong consistency.

 This project implements S3 readers using AWS SDK and mutual exclusion by Zookeeper.

+##Running

+Make sure that Zookeeper Server is running at hostname and port as given in the configuraiton.

 ##Testing scenarios (to be completed)